The Best Fictional Conference Room Designs

 The focus of the conference room is on ideas.
 It’s a space for team members to discuss different strategies for the business and designs for its products.
 The table is wide enough that team members can spread out sketches of new designs, while still having their laptop accessible.
 CEO Jules Ostin can pop in and offer her feedback without having to take a seat and sit through a presentation.

 This conference room design is perfect if your team is looking to foster a creative and collaborative environment.
-The space isn’t too large that you have to shout to be heard, but it’s large enough to comfortably have scattered documents lying around for the creative process.
+The space isn’t too large that you have to shout, but it’s large enough to comfortably have scattered documents lying around for the creative process.

 Ari Gold is one of the most powerful talent agents in the world.
 Before he was ventured off to start the Miller/Gold Agency, he was a long-time partner at the Terrance McQuewick Agency (TMA).